GenderDysphoria/GenderDysphoria.fyi/public/gdb/impostor-syndrome.md

 But here's the thing... only trans people are worried about if they are actually transgender!
 A cisgender person does not have this obsession with their identity, they think about it, they process it, they move on.
 If you keep returning to these thoughts over and over again, this is your brain telling you that you took a wrong turn.

 The world is *full* of influences put in place to fill us with doubt and keep us from breaking outside of the established social order.
-These
+These are some of the systems and ideologies that seek to invalidate trans people and keep us from self-actualizing.

 ### Autogynephilia